Frequently Asked Questions (FAQs)

 What do I need to wear and bring for my workout?A

 Bring a comfortable shirt, and either sweats or shorts, and some form of cross training shoe.
-Also bring a bottle of water.
-Towels will be provided by Crossroads Fitness.
+Also bring a bottle of water and towel.

-Can I workout at Crossroads Fitness on my own?A
+Can I workout at FitSF on my own?A

-Crossroads Fitness is a Personal Training only gym.
-You may only workout at Crossroads when you have a training appointment with me.
-You can come early to stretch and warmup and you may do cardio after our sessions, as long as a trainer is there.
+FitSF is a Personal Training only gym.
+You may only workout at FitSF when you have a training appointment with me.
+You can come 15-20 minutes before your session to stretch and warmup properly.

 What if I cancel a session?A